Tejaswi0916/TravelPool-Website/README.md

 # TravelPool-Website
-A Simple Website created with Html in frontend and PHP and MySQL in Backend.
+A Simple Website created with Html in frontend and PHP,MySQL in Backend.